thelounge/thelounge.github.io/_guides/custom-css.md

 ### Hide Insecure Warning

-Useful if you want to hide the exclimation mark (Yellow Triangle Icon).
+Useful if you want to hide the exclamation mark (Yellow Triangle Icon).

 ```css
 /* Hide Insecure Warning */